-Rawalpindi is located on the ancient Grand Trunk Road (N-5); which links the city to nearly every major city in the northern and the southern parts of Pakistan, from Lahore in the Punjab to Peshawar in the Khyber Pakhtunkhwa.
+The ancient Grand Trunk Road (N-5); which links the city to nearly every major city in the northern and the southern parts of Pakistan, from Lahore in the Punjab to Peshawar in the Khyber Pakhtunkhwa.
 The city is also served by two Motorways, M2 (Lahore-Islamabad) and M1 (Islamabad-Peshawar).
-The public transport for travel within Rawalpindi is diverse, ranging from taxis, autorickshaws, mini-buses.
-Due to lack of proper planning of roads, there is severe traffic congestion on almost all types of roads, particularly Murree Road.
-The city has an international airport, railway station and a dry port.
+The public transport for travel within ICT is diverse, ranging from taxis, auto-rickshaws, mini-buses, metro bus services, online taxi etc. The city has an international airport, railway station and a dry port.